mmbman/Katagiri/1987-03-15-Bendowa-Talk-5.md

 **Katagiri Roshi:** *Satori* and awakening are kind of bubbles coming up, you know?

 **Questioner:** Yes, [...] to experience it is important.
-But is it possible to realize [or] experience *sho* fully if you haven’t experienced *satori* first?
+But is it possible to realize [or] experience *shō* fully if you haven’t experienced *satori* first?

 **Katagiri Roshi:** I don’t know which comes first.
-I think first, basically, *sho* is there, from the beginning to end, always.
+I think first, basically, *shō* is there, from the beginning to end, always.
 And then, under the certain circumstances, you can call it *awakening*, sometimes, you can call it *satori*, sometimes.
 Sometimes you cannot call it at all.
-That is *sho*.
+That is *shō*.
 No name there, but you feel strong, on the basis of your life.
 You don’t know what it is, but you feel strength.

 **Questioner:** So are you saying that *satori* or awakening is not really necessary if you... ?

 **Katagiri Roshi:** Well, it’s necessary, but I don’t think you should try to hold [them] always, try to get a hold.
 No. But you shouldn’t ignore the *satori* and awakening.
-The point is you have to focus on that point, *sho*, where we are.
+The point is you have to focus on that point, *shō*, where we are.
 Because we live there.
 So [focus on] where we are, and then we should take care of our life.

 But usually, we always try to live in the realm of awakening or *satori*, and *then* we try to take care of human life.
 That’s why [we are] more confused there.
 But we should focus on the very basic foundation, there.
 And then, you can deal with *satori*, awakening, and many things.
 That’s [what] Dōgen Zenji tries to present always.
 But this is not Dōgen’s teaching, this is a general Buddhist teaching.
 [It’s] why Nagarjuna mentions 18 emptinesses, you know? *[He laughs.]* Why he has to say 18 emptinesses, 25 emptinesses, constantly.
 It’s ridiculous! *[He laughs.]* But he has to say [it].